Have you ever feared replacing a particular food in your eating? The resistance is likely from emotional attachment.

 4. Food as Belonging: Ah, now this is one I struggled with big time.
 Food is a means to gather together socially, so there is pressure to eat the way other people around you eat.

-If you don’t, then other people may comment on it or even try to make you eat things you don’t want to.
-You fear standing out or being rejected so you give in to fit in.
+If you don’t, other people may comment on it or even try to make you eat things you don’t want to.
+You fear standing out or rejection, so you give in to fit in.

 And so do you!

-While you will not judge them, you will set boundaries if they try to judge you for doing what is best for your body.
+While you will not judge them, you will set boundaries regarding your health choices.